EntFaraz/Finance-Tracker/README.md

-# Fitness Tracker
+Description: The Personal Finance Tracker is a simple console application that allows users to manage their personal finances by tracking income and expenses.
+Users can add transactions, view their transaction history, and save/load data from a file.

-## Features
+Features:

-- Log workouts with type, duration, and calories burned
+Add income and expenses with descriptions.
-- View workout history
+View transaction history.
-- Calculate total calories burned
+Calculate total income and expenses.
-- Save and load workouts from a file
+Save and load transactions from a file.

-## Instructions
+Usage:

-1. Compile the code in Dev-C++.
+Compile the code in Dev-C++.
-2. Run the application.
+Run the application.
-3. Follow the on-screen instructions.
+Follow the on-screen instructions to add transactions and view your financial summary.